ForthOS is a complete, standalone operating system for the PC.

 author's own experimental software work; unlike many other Forth

-systems, this one is a real tool in day-to-day use as a part
+systems, this one as a real tool in day-to-day use as a part

 of a larger development.